2024-09-19

-This article is aimed at people using Rust and interested in ECS.
+This blog post is aimed at people using Rust and interested in ECS.

 Content Warning: advanced Rust ahead.